 BY RAFFI KASSABIAN, ESQ.

-Raffi Kassabian is a lecturer on the First Amendment at the Department of Communication at the University of California, Los Angeles (UCLA), partner at the Bezdik Kassab Law Group and the Vice Chairman of the Armenian National Committee of America – Western Region.
+Raffi Kassabian is a professor of First Amendment Law at the University of California, Los Angeles (UCLA).
+He also serves on the Board of Directors of the Armenian National Committee of America-Western Region.